-In lieu of paper paychecks, the County can electronically transfer net pay into an employee's checking or savings account at the financial institution of the employee's choice.
-Employees interested in participating in the Direct Deposit Program should contact the Payroll Division at (216) 443-7380 for more information or complete a Direct Deposit Authorization Form on the MyHR website and submit it to the Payroll Division.
+In lieu of paper paychecks, the County can electronically transfer net pay into an employee's checking or savings account at the financial institution of the employee's choice.Enrollment in the Direct Deposit Program will be mandatory.
+Employees not eligible to secure direct deposit via a bank account will be offered alternative means.
+For further information, please contact vourthe Time & Attendance Department at (216) 443-7380. -Employees interested in participating in the Direct Deposit Program should contact the Payroll Division at (216) 443-7380 for more information or complete a Direct Deposit Authorization Form on the MyHR website and submit it to the Payroll Division.